Is trim milk healthier for you than full fat milk?

 is-full-fat-milk-better-for-you

 However, and most importantly, I’m a firm believer that we need to move the conversation away from focusing on body weight, weight loss and the numbers on the scales.
 These do not define an individual nor their health status.
 Instead let’s focus on healthy eating behaviours and having a healthy lifestyle.
-When we focus on the bigger picture - such as eating mostly whole and less-processed foods, with plenty of non-starchy vege and fruit, some intact whole grains, legumes, nuts, seeds and other sources of healthy fats and some lean meat poultry and/or dairy if you choose - listening to our bodies and being active, the rest tends to take care of itself.
+When we focus on the bigger picture - such as eating mostly whole and less-processed foods, with plenty of non-starchy vege and fruit, some intact whole grains, legumes, nuts, seeds and other sources of healthy fats and some lean meat poultry and/or dairy if you choose - listening to our bodies and undertaking regular joyful movement, the rest tends to take care of itself.

 Dairy and heart health

-Last year the Heart Foundation NZ released an Evidence Paper around dairy and the heart.
+In 2017, the Heart Foundation NZ released an Evidence Paper around dairy and the heart.
 The findings of this review showed that while the saturated fat in dairy may not be as harmful as once thought, and neutral in relation to heart health, replacing dairy fat (ie choosing reduced fat options) in favour of heart-healthy unsaturated fats is associated with a reduced risk of heart disease.

 You can find more information on the Heart Foundation's website here.